punchupworld/sheethuahua/docs/guide/2-schema.md

 # Schema

-Schema defined how each row from CSV/Sheet will be transformed into.
+Schemas define how each row from CSV/Sheet will be transformed into.

-Let's assume this table is the input data:
+Let's assume this table is the input CSV data:

 | ID  | Name |
 | --- | ---- |